mjvesa/unide-src/readme.md

 The design of this tool follows the suckless philosophy.
 The user is assumed to be capable of modifying the source to configure the tool.

+To run the project, clone the repository, `npm install` the damned thing and finally recite this ancient spell: `polymer serve --npm`

 The current lofty goal
 ----------------------
 UniDe is an universal UI designer that is targeted as a prototyping tool to